thinkocapo/eos-epic-operating-system/docs/research-and-development.md

 ## To-Do
 #### General
-1. Comprehend every line of code in the sample scripts. ~~Comprehend what CPU, Bandwith, RAM are for~~
-2. Use [cleos system](https://developers.eos.io/eosio-cleos/v1.1.0/reference#cleos-system-regproxy) to stake eos for CPU, Bandwidth and reserve RAM, TRY IT on testnet - Need use EOS to get all 3? split between the 3? docs on how 'cleos system' works
+1. Use [cleos system](https://developers.eos.io/eosio-cleos/v1.1.0/reference#cleos-system-regproxy) to stake eos for CPU, Bandwidth and reserve RAM, TRY IT on testnet - Need use EOS to get all 3? split between the 3? docs on how 'cleos system' works
-3. Perform airdrop on the eos test nets for EOS Dawn v4.0.0: Jungle Testnet, Arrowhead, Trinity test nets
+2. Perform airdrop on the eos test nets for EOS Dawn v4.0.0: Jungle Testnet, Arrowhead, Trinity test nets
-4. Try staking and reserving on main net using my own personal EOS
+3. Try staking and reserving on main net using my own personal EOS
-5. Prove via [EOS NY Calculator](https://www.eosrp.io/#calc) what it will cost
+4. Prove via [EOS NY Calculator](https://www.eosrp.io/#calc) what it will cost
+5. **Use recent snapshot to get all accounts and check which are EOS balance greater than 50.**
+6. **Confirm how much RAM per account needed for airdrop as of Aug10, and what official price of RAM is on a given day (there's different estimates)**

 #### interesting technical notes
 "Traversing each block and analyzing txs is slow. – Ayushya Apr 15 at 0:09